Let’s talk about auditory processing

 As an experienced and trusted audiologist Joanna receives referrals from all around the country.
 Her expertise is recommended by ENT’s, Paediatricians, Educational Psychologists, Speech-language Therapists, Ministry of Education RTLB and SENCo, as well as other Audiologists.

-We can help those with listening difficulties due to a variety of reasons, including ADHD, and those with Autism.
+We can help with listening difficulties due to a variety of reasons, including ADHD, and those with Autism.

 Our purpose is to identify and understand the cause of hearing concerns, then provide clear pathways for intervention and rehabilitation while focusing on strengths and overall well-being.